-So every new transaction will affect the accounting equation.
-It should be kept in mind that both sides of this equation will always remain equal.
+As this example shows, every new transaction will affect the accounting equation.
+It is important to remember that both sides of this equation will always remain equal.

-In accounting terms, this transaction would be represented as follows:
+In accounting terms, this transaction is represented as follows:

-Suppose, thereafter, goods worth $400,000 are purchased with this money.
+Suppose that after some time, goods worth $400,000 are purchased with this start-up capital.
 The position would change as follows:

 Subsequently, if the business enterprise borrows $300,000 from a bank to finance its purchases, the new position would be:

 The equity or claim of an outsider is technically called a liability.
-So we might rewrite our equation in the following ways:
+So, we might rewrite our equation in the following way:

 Thus, the accounting equation that finally emerges is:

 This accounting equation can be used to record any business transaction, however complex.
-To pursue our accounting, assume that goods worth an additional sum of $350,000 were purchased in cash.
+To pursue our accounting examples, assume that goods worth an additional sum of $350,000 are purchased in cash.
 The situation would now be: